-Begins the second chapter of the restoration work at Persepolis.
+The second chapter of the restoration work in Persepolis begins.

 In September 2018, the Organization Restorers without Frontier (RSF) Italy has launched in Persepolis in the province of Fars an important conservative restoration project that will involve the stone surfaces of two important monuments located in the archaeological site of Persepolis (Iran), ancient capital of the Achaemenid empire founded by Darius I in 518 BC, unique site for the importance and quality of its monumental ruins.